Photon1c/PecuniaryScriptsLibrary/scripts/index.md

 tickers_sector_analysis.py is a script to generate a sector based report for a list of stock tickers.

 NeuralNetwork-OptionChain.ipynb takes option chain and historical stock price data together and runs a 3-layer neural network on chosen parameters.

+ema_analyzer_silver_hawk.py generates a table indicating the EMA divergence of a list of passed stock tickers.